smpita/configas/README.md

 ConfigAs::forgetFloat('config.key');
 ```

-You can forget all keys of a type.
+You can flush the cache of a type.

 ```php
 use Smpita\ConfigAs\ConfigAs;